stephanmg/calorimetry/_sources/intro.rst.txt

 Features
 =====================================

-On the left navigation panel the workflow within CALOR is implictly specified from top to bottom.
+On the left side the navigation panel indicates the workflow within CALOR.
+The workflow is implictly assumed to follwo the order from top to bottom.

-Individual steps are:
+The individual steps for analysis within CALOR are thus:

 1. Dataset import
-2. Statistics and visualization (Includes possibility to review metadata)
+2. Statistics and visualization (Includes possibility to review metadata and detection of biases)
-3. Data curation and
+3. Data curation (Outlier correction, selection of subjects, days, trimming of experimental times) and
-4. Result summary (For exporting of results)
+4. Result summary (For exporting of results in high quality graphics and data tables)

 Note that on the right panel a plot of the quantity of interest will be displayed in the tab (Main plot).
 Additional panels for **Statistical testing**, **Details** of statistical testing and **Statistical model** are available.